Our Mission

 * Emphasis on community engagement and inclusivity

-The Kashubian Cultural Institute & Polish Museum’s building was built in 1894 by the Laird-Norton Lumber Company for use as an office building next to their lumber campus just across from Second Street.
+The Polish Cultural Center & Museum’s building was built in 1894 by the Laird-Norton Lumber Company for use as an office building next to their lumber campus just across from Second Street.
 After Laird-Norton relocated their office elsewhere in 1918, the Winona Printing Company purchased the building that same year.
 Several additions to the building were constructed over the years, namely in 1934 and 1944.
 Once the Winona Printing Company relocated their business over to 1117 East Mark Street, the building was vacant for only a few months before Father Paul J. Breza purchased the building in 1979.
 He intended the building to serve as a museum-storage area.
 It took just over a year of hard work by Father Breza and the local community for the building to become a showcase for the history of Winona’s vibrant Kashubian Polish community.
-Meanwhile, the Institute obtained recognition as a 501(c)(3) nonprofit organization in 1979.
+Meanwhile, the Center obtained recognition as a 501(c)(3) nonprofit organization in 1979.
 Its mission is to preserve the artifacts and stories that were quickly being lost.
-Over the past 40+ years, the Institute collected and preserved more than 8,000 items, with the collection growing to this day.
+Over the past 40+ years, the Center collected and preserved more than 8,000 items, with the collection growing to this day.

 Board of Directors